LaMelo Ball: Prienai (2018)

 On December 11, 2017, Ball signed with Prienai of the Lithuanian Basketball League (LKL) with his brother, LiAngelo.
 Ball reportedly became the youngest American to ever sign a professional basketball contract.
 The brothers' move to Lithuania was heavily reported by American sports media.
 Prienai withdrew from the Baltic Basketball League upon their arrival and took part in various exhibition games sponsored by Big Baller Brand.
 On January 13, 2018, Ball made his professional debut, going scoreless in five minutes against Lietkabelis.
+In the same month, Ball's playstyle was criticized by head coach Virginijus Šeškus, who referred to him as a "little chipmunk".
 On February 4, he scored a season-high 19 points, with four three-pointers and six assists, in a loss to Žalgiris.
 In an exhibition game toward the end of the month, he suffered a leg injury that sidelined him for a month.
-On April 25, Ball left Prienai with his family, with his father criticizing the team's head coach Virginijus Šeškus, in part because Ball did not receive enough playing time.
+On April 25, Ball left Prienai with his family, with his father criticizing coach Šeškus, in part because Ball did not receive enough playing time.
 He finished the LKL season averaging 6.5 points and 2.4 assists, shooting 26.8 percent from the field, in 12.8 minutes per game.